blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 	- Why:
 		- Ariel Sharon visited Temple Mount, which was seen as offensive
 	- Lasted till 2005

+- 2002: Arab Peace Initiative
+	- Rejected by Israel because it wanted them to withdraw to pre-1967 borders

 - 2005: Disengagement from Gaza
 	- Israel removed all occupiers forcibly